Firm: Alinda Capital Partners LLC

 Target: $3 billion

-Alinda Capital has yet to seal an exit from its debut fund, a $3 billion pool it closed in 2007; infrastructure investments typically take longer to exit than traditional buyout deals.
-Its portfolio includes BAA Ltd., an operator of eight airports in the United Kingdom and Italy, including Heathrow Airport in London; American Roads LLC, which owns and operates five roads and road concessions that include a border crossing tunnel between Detroit and Windsor, Ontario; and South Staffordshire plc, a water utility in the British midlands.
+The firm’s portfolio includes BAA Ltd., an operator of seven airports in the United Kingdom and Italy, including Heathrow Airport in London; American Roads LLC, which owns and operates five roads and road concessions, including a border crossing tunnel between Detroit and Windsor, Ontario; and South Staffordshire Water plc, a water utility in the British Midlands.